digital-asset/daml/docs/source/daml/daml-studio.rst

    location is the first entry in the list.
 Ledger time
    The ledger time at which the error occurred.
-Partial transaction
-   The transaction that is being constructed, but not yet committed to the ledger.
 Committed transaction
    Transactions that were successfully committed to the ledger prior to the error.
 Trace